Outlier detection in network revenue management: Method

 for

 Here, \(\mu\) specifies the location, \(\sigma\) the scale, and \(\xi\) the shape of the distribution.
-We fit the parameters using maximum likelihood estimation \citep{Grimshaw1993}, using the R package \texttt{POT} \citep{pot}.
+We fit the parameters using maximum likelihood estimation \citep{Grimshaw1993} via the R package \texttt{POT} \citep{pot}.
 A kernel density estimate of the empirical distribution of \(z_n > 0\) from Figure \ref{fig:zn} is shown in Figure \ref{fig:zn_dist}a.
 The resulting fitted GPD is shown in Figure \ref{fig:zn_dist}b.
-The GPD fit appears to be reasonable compared to the empirical distribution; further analysis in Appendix \ref{app:pp_plots} supports this.
+As the further analysis in Appendix \ref{app:pp_plots} shows, the GPD fit appears reasonable compared to the empirical distribution.

 Two common issues arise in fitting GPDs: (i) the choice of threshold and (ii) the independence of the data points.
-When the threshold is too low, the assumption of a GPD no longer holds; when it too high, there are too few data points to fit.
-We select a threshold of 0, i.e., we fit the GPD to values of \(z_n > 0\).
-Rather than change the threshold at GPD level, we control the number of observations the GPD is fitted to by varying the percentile used for the individual leg thresholds, $C_l$.
-We choose $C_l$ as suggested by \citet{Febrero2008}, and found that this choice worked well and provided sufficient outlying points to fit a GPD both in simulated and empirical data.
+When the threshold is too low, the assumption of a GPD no longer holds; when it is too high, there are too few data points to fit.
+We select a threshold of 0, i.e. we fit the GPD to values of \(z_n > 0\).
+Rather than change the threshold at the GPD level, we control the number of observations the GPD is fitted to by varying the percentile used for the individual leg thresholds, $C_l$.
+We choose $C_l$ as suggested by \citet{Febrero2008} and find that this choice works well and provides sufficient outlying points to fit a GPD in both simulated and empirical data.

 To account for the second issue, applications of extreme value theory frequently first \textit{decluster} the peaks over the threshold to ensure independence between observations \citep{Fawcett2007}.
-To that end, the analysis may only consider the maximum of two peaks that occur within some small time window.
-For mobility departures, it is theoretically possible that observed outliers may be dependent; e.g., increased demand caused by Easter not only affects Easter Sunday but also the surrounding days.
-However, it also very possible that the outliers are generated by independent events.
-As we aim to identify outlying departures rather than the underlying events themselves, this argument causes us not to decluster here.
+To that end, the analysis may only consider the maximum of two peaks within a small time window.
+For transport departures, it is theoretically possible that observed outliers may be dependent; e.g. increased demand caused by Easter affects not only Easter Sunday but also the surrounding days.
+However, similar outliers may also result from independent events.
+As we aim to identify outlying departures rather than the underlying events, this argument causes us not to decluster here.

 We define $\theta_n$ as the non-exceedance probability given by the CDF of the GPD:

 Formally, $\theta_n$ is the probability that, given an outlier occurs, the sum of threshold exceedances is at least as large at $z_n$.
 Thus, it is \textit{not} the probability that a departure is an outlier.
 However, we use this non-exceedance probability as a measure of outlier \textit{severity} on a scale of 0 to 1.